 According to the Hormone Health Network, cortisol – also known as the stress hormone – is a steroid hormone made in the adrenal glands and secreted via the HPA axis aka the hypothalamus, the pituitary gland, and the adrenal gland.

 When it comes to cortisol functions, the hormone has different tasks throughout the body.
-It has been known to help control blood pressure and blood sugar levels, regulate metabolism, help reduce inflammation, and assist with memory formulation.
-In women and during pregnancy, the hormone also helps with the development of the foetus (4, 18).
+It has been known to affect blood pressure and blood sugar levels, regulate metabolism, help reduce inflammation, and assist with memory formulation.
+In women and during pregnancy, at appropriate levels the hormone also helps with the development of the foetus (4, 18).

-Despite its multitude of functions, high levels of cortisol can cause quite an amount of harm in your body.
+Despite its multitude of functions, excess cortisol can cause quite an amount of harm in your body.
 Some high cortisol symptoms include: